-Gail is currently a committee member of the CJD Support Group Network as a representative of families affected by sporadic CJD and also a member of the CJD Support Group Network – Victorian Fundraising Committee.
+Gail is currently a member of the Executive Committee of the CJD Support Group Network as a representative of families affected by sporadic CJD.

 Susan Cockerill (Andrews) is a human Pituitary Hormone (hPH) recipient who from 1981-1982 was treated with human pituitary gonadotrophin in Tasmania on a fertility program.
 In December 1991 Susan found out from a friend, also a hPH recipient, that she may be at increased risk of developing iatrogenic (medically acquired) Creutzfeldt-Jakob disease (CJD) from possibly contaminated batches of pituitary hormones.
 Already the deaths of three women, soon to become four, from CJD had been connected to their fertility treatment.

 Susan’s friend had been notified by her treating doctor of her risk status so becoming alarmed Susan began to make enquires only to find out that she also was considered to be ‘ at increased risk of developing CJD’.